Relax The Back

-Relax The Back is a chain of specialty retail stores with almost 90 locations in the United States and Canada, specializing in back support products.
+Relax The Back is a chain of retail stores of back pain relief and wellness products with more than 70 locations in the United States.

 History

 The first Relax The Back store opened in Austin, Texas in 1984.
 In 1987, an entrepreneur named Virginia Rogers purchased the original store and packaged the business into a franchise format.
 The first franchise was opened in San Antonio in 1989 by Coby Dietrick, a former professional basketball player with the San Antonio Spurs.
 In 1996, having grown the chain to 59 stores, Rogers sold the company to a franchisee, Dairl Johnson, for $6 million.
 Johnson continued to develop the company's independent franchising model.
 Relax The Back corporate offices are currently located in Long Beach, California.

 As early as 1998, US News noted that the four major back-related stores, Healthy Back Store, Better Back Store, Relax the Back, and JoAnne's Bed & Back Shops, had a combined business of $75 million.